 Want proof?
 Take a look at some of the recipes that are posted here at Lord Byron’s Kitchen which highlight the humble spice.
 Start with my Walnut Cinnamon Bundt Cake – it’s got a lot of cinnamon flavour!
 And, you’ve got to see my Cinnamon Sugar Dulce de Leche Sandwich Cookies!
 And, if those two recipes don’t entice you, how about some delicious Cinnamon No Churn Ice Cream?
 I told you we love cinnamon!!

 It doesn’t always need to be sweet either.
-Smear the Apple Cinnamon Jam over top a wheel of brie.
-Bake for 15-20 minutes at 350.
+Smear the Apple Cinnamon Jam over top of a wheel of brie.
+Bake for 10-15 minutes at 350.
 Remove from oven and serve with crackers and bread.
-Better yet, why not thinly slice that brie, layer it onto a slice of bread, top with Apple Cinnamon Jam, and then followed by a second slice of bread.
+Better yet, why not thinly slice that brie, layer it onto a slice of bread, top it with Apple Cinnamon Jam, and then followed a second slice of bread?
 In a skillet, toast each side of the bread for the most amazing grilled cheese sandwich you’ll ever have!

 Apple Cinnamon Jam

 - 6 250 ml mason jars with screw bands and new, unused sealing discs.

 - Jar Wrench/Lifter

 - Canning Funnel

 - Magnetic Lid Lifter